Piloting

 Forming pilots (Spring 2025)

-- Speed dating between companies at the events
+- Speed dating between companies at the events (Feb 13th, March 6th, April 10th, May 15th)

 - Open access Pilot Cards at Miro to explore and connect with potential partners

-- Meetings between piloting partner companies to plan and agree on the details of the pilots
+Encouraging the organization of meetings between piloting partner companies to plan and agree on the details of the pilots

 The information you provide will help the Steering Group evaluate your project's potential, feasibility, and alignment with the program’s goals.